• Home

 The GR8 Leaders' definition is "committed to giving up things you value to benefit the organization and others."

-For example, you give up the advancement of self for the advancement of others.
+You give up the advancement of self for the advancement of others.
 This may be the most challenging and underrated of the six critical leadership values.

 An example is the sacrifice fly in baseball.
 A batter hits a fly ball to the outfield to advance a runner already on base.
 The batter is out if the fly is caught, which does not help his batting average - but the runner advances, which helps the team.
 The batter that is more interested in his batting average will reluctantly agree to follow the instructions to sacrifice for the team's good.

-Why is sacrifice needed?
 It energizes commitment and moves beyond talking about helping the organization and others to do something that helps.

 When anyone, especially a leader, shows this value, it motivates the team.
 It is a clear example of actions beyond words.